WARNING: Always check with a doctor prior to beginning a new workout routine.

 Recumbent exercise bikes have a chair or bucket seat with the pedals parallel to or slightly lower than the seat.
 Their seat positioning and design makes them more comfortable and natural for their users.

-- No-impact - The no-impact workout of a recumbent exercise bike can help get your lower body moving without adding body weight to the routine.
+- No impact - The no-impact workout of a recumbent exercise bike can help get your lower body moving without adding body weight to the routine.

 - Ideal for beginners - If you want to get started with a cardio workout, a recumbent cycle can ease you into working out.
 Start with a seated activity to build your endurance, but you can eventually boost up resistance to train harder.

-Browse all recumbent exercise cycles
+shop all recumbent exercise cycles

 Indoor bicycles are designed to simulate outdoor cycling using a bike chain, weighted flywheel and other mechanics that mimic outdoor cycling resistance.
 They also have similar seats and handlebars to replicate regular bikes.